 He returns to his distant unit; she misses him in her heart.

-Nhật Trường’s voice elevates to begin the chorus, which tells the heartbreaking pain of loss.
-Drumming pattern changes to support the lyrics that are divided into three sections of three lines each.
+Nhật Trường raises his voice to commence the chorus, which tells the heartbreaking pain of loss.
+Drumming pattern changes to support the lyrics, which are divided into three sections of three lines each, separated by an instrumental line of brass.
 The repetitive division makes it very easy to hum along.

 Yêu nhau lúc triền miên khói lửa,

 Everything is uncertain, no one knows what’s next,